hilbix/tino/rants/github-firewall.md

 The permissions on the GitHub App look reasonable.
 They are a bit broader than from Semaphore, though.

-However as soon as you try to login to https://www.travis-ci.com/ it wants "all repository read/write" for your account.
+However as soon as you try to login to https://www.travis-ci.com/ it wants "all repository read/write" for your account for all public and private repos.
 As Semaphore wants, too.

+This is a double no-go.
+First, it must not have write access.
+Second I want to restrict it to public Repos.
+(Note that I have no private repos, but if I have I want to keep them private to Micrsoft and not any third party.)

-Sorry, no, I won't give that.
+So sorry, no, I won't give that permissions.
 Ever.
-For the same reasons stated above.  **Not without a firewall.**
+So I **cannot use Travis-CI without a firewall**.
 This is sad!

+## Codecov -> Extremely Insecure by Default

+- Pros: I do not know yet.
+- Cons: Unusable from a security perspective at my side.

+[Codecov](https://codecov.io/) ([Marketplace](https://github.com/marketplace/codecov)) wants reasonable permissions as GitHub App, but then, as all those others, it demands "all repository read/write".
+You can restrict it to public repos, though, which does not help me much.

+Hence **Codecov must be used with a firewall**.
+(At present, I have none.)

+## Coverity - not yet evaluated

+- Pros: I do not know yet.
+- Cons: I do not know yet.

+Coverity is used for http://snapraid.it/ for code coverage.
+Perhaps it is usable, we will see.

 ## Jenkins (not yet evaluated)